ritawi8/flowpass/docs/activity-plan.md

 **Tasks:**
 - ✅Create a simple admin section/page for the owner
 - ✅Add a form to input a recipient address
-- Connect the form to the `mint(address)` function in the contract
+- ✅Connect the form to the `mint(address)` function in the contract
 - ✅Show basic feedback in the UI (loading, success, error)

 **Outcome:**
-The owner can mint new membership NFTs to any wallet address through the frontend, using the deployed contract on Polygon Amoy.
+✅The owner can mint new membership NFTs to any wallet address through the frontend, using the deployed contract on Polygon Amoy.

 ---